ThorntonCloud/homelab-IaC/cluster-bootstrap/Talos/README.md

 # Talos Kubernetes Cluster

-This project provides Infrastructure as Code (IaC) for deploying a high-availability Talos Linux Kubernetes cluster on Proxmox VE using Terraform.
+This project provides Infrastructure as Code (IaC) for deploying a high-availability Talos Linux Kubernetes cluster on Proxmox VE using Terraform, with GitOps capabilities via ArgoCD.

 Base project and inspiration come from [Olav](https://olav.ninja/deploying-kubernetes-cluster-on-proxmox-part-1).